 The tent should control condensation well.
 This is the number one problem with small tents on long distance wild camping trips.
 I had good experience of this on my 62-day Lands End to John O’Groats and 3 Peaks walk, when I wild camped for 58 nights.

-I will be testing the Lightwave S10 Sigma tent extensively, using it continuously for 2 months during my 2021 Sottish National Trail and Skye Trail walks.
-I will update this review as I learn more about the tent.
+I will be testing the Lightwave S10 Sigma tent extensively and I’ll update this review as I learn more about the tent.

 Please sign up for emails, or follow me on Facebook or Twitter @wildwalkinguk to receive updates.